marcurto/IronHack-Module3-labs/README.md

 - React IronNutrition: Starting to use React forms creating a basic web with an add option and also a Search Bar.

 - Wiki Countries: Creating our Wikipedia for countries using a JSON database.
-We used different components, react-router collection and practicing some basic life-cycle methods like componentDidMount().
+We use different components, react-router collection and practicing some basic life-cycle methods like componentDidMount().

 - React IronBeers: Building a React app with connection to an API (server) from Heroku with different endpoints.
 The app includes different components and the options to create some elements, check all the created elements or the details of a single element and get a random element.